sharklightning/yt/README.md

 clone this repository to your local computer\
 `git clone https://github.com/sharklightning/yt.git`

-change directory into the repository directory\
+change directory into the repository folder\
 `cd yt`

 turn yt-install into an executable\